Alright, your partner has finally agreed to go to rehab, and off they really go.

 But it doesn’t have to be quite so negative and depressing.

 But how do we get on the right track?
+Well, here's how to support your partner in recovery (in a healthy way), as what worked for me.

-Well, for one it takes some empathy to understand your partner’s feelings and experiences as a result of their addiction, but it also takes awareness and a motivation for your own recovery and life independent of your partner’s.
+For one it takes some empathy to understand your partner’s feelings and experiences as a result of their addiction, but it also takes awareness and a motivation for your own recovery and life independent of your partner’s.

 Just like when they were in their active addiction, you need to continue to put yourself first and focus on your actions and thoughts ahead of theirs.
 They are not obligated to be on the same level as you, and it is unfair to expect them to meet you where you are at.